-The next stage in our study is consideration of demand side participation in the context of the Congestion Management Review.
-There are two areas where considerations relating to demand side participation are relevant to the Commission's draft Congestion Management Review recommendations.
-These are:
+This chapter reviews demand side participation in the context of the Congestion Management Review.
+The areas where considerations relating to demand side participation are relevant to the Commission's draft Congestion Management Review recommendations are:

-- the benefits associated with the development of measures of transmission capability for the identification of opportunities for demand side participation; and - the extent that demand side participation can be a substitute to existing generation service provision for network support and control services.
+- § the benefits associated with the development of measures of transmission capability for the identification of opportunities for demand side participation; and - § the extent that demand side participation can be a substitute to existing generation service provision for network support and control services.

-In general, and for the transmission regulatory framework, the Commission indicated that the newly reformed regime should be given time to work.
+For both the congestion management and the transmission regulatory framework, the Commission has indicated that the newly reformed regime should be given time to work.
 For this reason the Commission did not make specific recommendations on these two issues.

 We understand that, in light of the near completion of the Congestion Management Review there is insufficient scope for the Commission to consult on any recommendations that we may make on the review recommendations to facilitate demand side participation.
-However, the Commission may choose to pass on these recommendations for further consultation or consideration as the MCE develops any future rule change proposals to implement the CMR's recommendations.
+However, the Commission may choose to pass on these recommendations for further consultation or consideration as the MCE develops any future rule change proposals to implement the recommendations of the congestion management review.

 5.1.
-Measures of transmission capability and opportunities for demand side participation
+Measures of transmission capability

 The Commission has acknowledged that the major interaction between transmission and congestion management is the provision of transfer capability.
-It is this interaction, and specifically the potential for demand side participation to alleviate congestion within the transmission network, which means that transmission network transfer capability is also relevant to our review.
+This interaction, and specifically the potential for demand side participation to alleviate congestion within the transmission network, means that transmission network transfer capability is also relevant to our review.

 In its draft report the Commission observes that the absence of effective measures of transfer capability of the transmission network limit the promotion of efficiency in transmission services.
 Similarly, as we discuss above, it should be acknowledged the lack of specific information on transfer capability also limits the scope for demand side proponents to identify opportunities.
-The Commission has indicated that work should be undertaken to develop better measures of transmission transfer capability, and then be given effect through obligations in the rules.
-In our view the development of measures of transmission transfer capability are warranted to provide information on the opportunities for demand side participation as a means of managing congestion within the transmission network.
+The Commission has indicated that work should be undertaken to develop better measures of transmission transfer capability, and then be given effect through obligations in the Rules.
+In our view the further development of measures of transmission transfer capability is warranted to provide information on the opportunities for demand side participation as a means of managing congestion within the transmission network.